CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_device_certificate.html.markdown

 # Data Source: intersight_appliance_device_certificate
 DeviceCertificate managed object stores the CA Certificate used by device connector and it allow tracks it renewal.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_device_certificate.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `ca_certificate`:(string) The base64 encoded certificate in PEM format.
 * `ca_certificate_expiry_time`:(string) The expiry datetime of new ca certificate which need to be applied on device connector.